 - Annual proof of active health insurance coverage

-- Legal Clearance: Annual criminal background check (www.CertifiedBackground.com) and annual child abuse history clearance
+- Legal Clearance: Annual criminal background check and annual child abuse history clearance

 - CPR certification

 Philadelphia University Student Occupational Therapy Association (SOTA)

 American Occupational Therapy Association (AOTA)

 Pennsylvania Occupational Therapy Association (POTA) (or other state OT association)

 Accreditation and Certification

-The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
+The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s phone number is 301.652.2682 and web access is www.acoteonline.org.